GDPguy/Sentry-TF2-Monitor/README.md

 Most users should **download the latest precompiled release**.

 1. Go to [releases](https://github.com/GDPguy/Sentry-TF2/releases) and download the latest build for your OS.
-2. Put the executable in a folder named whatever
+2. Extract the folder containing the executable
 (On Linux, in the terminal you should `chmod +x Sentry`)

 When running the executable, /cfg/ and /tf2bd/ folders are created automatically.